yukioaoaoa/rvc-webui/README.md

 # VoRAS (Vocos with Retrieval and self-Augmentation for Speechs)
 (This repository is currently in alpha.
-After completing the training of the pre-learning model, it will be a beta version.)
+After completing the training of the pre-training model, it will be a beta version.)

 Welcome to VoRAS.
 VoRAS is a model derived from RVC for fast and lightweight real-time voice change in Japanese.